 With baked goods, like muffins, bread, etc., I like to flash freeze first!
 By doing so, more nutrients will be preserved and it prevents the food from sticking together.
 That way you can just pull out whatever you need rather than thawing everything all together.

 I've also learned that it reduces the size of the ice crystals that get formed over time, which will help retain more moisture once thawed.

 - Once cooled, place your baked goods in a single layer on a cookie sheet or tray.
 Make sure the edges of the food don't touch to prevent the pieces from fusing together

-- Place the tray in the freezer for about 15 minutes or so, until they begin to harden
+- Place the tray in the freezer for at least an hour, until they're solid

 - Remove and place in freezer bags or airtight containers for storage!